Skip to content

 Family Fun Facts

-NCDB posts Family Fun Fact on Facebook and Twitter.
-These stories, photos, and videos celebrate families of children who are deafblind.
-They are gathered by family engagement coordinators who work at state deafblind projects.
+These stories, photos, and videos celebrate children who are deafblind and their families.
+They were collected by family engagement coordinators who work at state deafblind projects between 2015 and 2021.

 Two young girls, on of whom is deaf-blind, jumping into a pool.